RobertASmithBresMed/plumberHE/README.md

 >#### **Background**
 >
->The process of updating economic models is time-consuming and expensive, and often involves the transfer of sensitive data between parties.
-Here, we demonstrate how HEOR can be conducted in a way that allows clients to retain full control of their data, while automating reporting as new information becomes available.
+>Requiring access to sensitive data can be a significant obstacle for the development of health models in the Health Economics & Outcomes Research (HEOR) setting.
+We demonstrate how health economic evaluation can be conducted with minimal transfer of data between parties, while automating reporting as new information becomes available.
 >
 >#### **Methods**
 >
 >We developed an automated analysis and reporting pipeline for health economic modelling and made the source code openly available on a GitHub repository.
-It consists of three parts:
-> -	An economic model is constructed by the consultant using pseudo data (i.e. random data, which has the same format as the real data).
-> -	On the company side, an application programming interface (API), generated using the R package plumber, is hosted on a server.
-An automated workflow is created.
-This workflow sends the economic model to the company API.
-The model is then run within the company server.
-The results are sent back to the consultant, and a (PDF) report is automatically generated using RMarkdown.
-> - This API hosts all sensitive data, so that data does not have to be provided to the consultant.
+The pipeline consists of three parts: An economic model is constructed by the consultant using pseudo data.
+On the data-owner side, an application programming interface (API) is hosted on a server.
+This API hosts all sensitive data, so that data does not have to be provided to the consultant.
+An automated workflow is created, which calls the API, retrieves results, and generates a report.
 >
 >#### **Results & Discussion**
 >
->The method is relatively complex, and requires a strong understanding of R, APIs, RMarkdown and GitHub Actions.
-However, the end result is a process, which allows the consultant to conduct health economic (or any other) analyses on company data, without having direct access – the company does not need to share their sensitive data.
-The workflow can be scheduled to run at defined time points (e.g. monthly), or when triggered by an event (e.g. an update to the underlying data or model code).
-Results are generated automatically and wrapped into a full report.
+>The application of modern data science tools and practices allows analyses of data without the need for direct access – negating the need to send sensitive data.
+In addition, the entire workflow can be largely automated: the analysis can be scheduled to run at defined time points (e.g. monthly), or when triggered by an event (e.g. an update to the underlying data or model code); results can be generated automatically and then be exported into a report.
 Documents no longer need to be revised manually.
 >
 >#### **Conclusions**
 >
 >This example demonstrates that it is possible, within a HEOR setting, to separate the health economic model from the data, and automate the main steps of the analysis pipeline.
-We believe this is the first application of this procedure for a HEOR project.

 ## Diagram